usnistgov/oar-pdr-angular/TESTING.md

 }
 ```

-This service has a method called getData() that takes a URL as input and returns an Observable that emits the response from the HTTP GET request.
+This service has a method called getData() that returns an Observable that emits the response from the HTTP GET request.
 The `HttpClient` is injected into the service's constructor and used to make the HTTP request.

 To unit test this service, we would use this typical structure: